 Next, you will proceed to inspect the box label of your V2 Cinder.
 On the box label, there are two main confirmation points you should look out for; the country size code and the serial number.
 So how does this work?

 Now, it is important to understand that the Yeezy-Adidas collaboration releases its sneakers in two versions – the US version and the international version.

 The US version displays three-country sizes on the box label – US, UK and F. Here, the US size is in large print, while the other two sizes featured under the US size and in smaller prints.

 The international version of the V2 Cinder, on the other hand, features 6 countries (US, UK, F, D, J, and CHN) sizes and every one of them is in equal prints on the label.

 On the bottom right-hand corner of the box label is the serial number.
 If the pair is a US release, then the serial number is going to end with a V02 or V03.
 But for international (Canadian/European) releases, the serial number will end with a V10.

 As seen in the image below, in the authentic international version featuring 6 sizes, the serial number ends with a V10.
 However, on the fake box label which is a US version, the serial number ends with a V10, as opposed to a V02 or V03.

-As for the fourth step of the guide on how to spot fake Yeezy Cinder, we are going to inspect the way that the real vs fake Yeezy Cinders are laced up.
+As for the fifth step of the guide on how to spot fake Yeezy Cinder, we are going to inspect the way that the real vs fake Yeezy Cinders are laced up.

 If your lacing style does not correspond with this pattern when you first unbox your sneakers, then you certainly have a fake product in your hands.